 and in her morning I can see Your Face.

-Sister Miriam of the Holy Spirit, OCD
+Sr. Miriam of the Holy Spirit, O.C.D.
+(Jessica Powers)

-And in Her Morning (excerpt)
+And in her morning (excerpt)

 Powers, J 1999, The Selected Poetry of Jessica Powers, ICS Publications, Washington DC.